huzpsb/mca_2_paimon/README.md

 $$

 Benchmarked on typical Minecraft region sets, this means converting 500+ regions in a matter of minutes instead of hours — **without sacrificing determinism or output fidelity**.
-[Linear](https://github.com/xymb-endcrystalme/LinearRegionFileFormatTools) doesn't have performance in mind, we do :3